-On September 28, 2020, the Board of Public Utilities recommended that the City Council approve the surplus declaration of approximately 0.51 acres of City-owned vacant land in its as-is condition located at 7270 Bodewin Court bearing Assessor's Parcel Number 243-460-018 (Property), formerly known as the Whitegates I Reservoir (Reservoir).

-The Property was previously improved with the Reservoir.
-The City Council approved the demolition of the Reservoir on January 6, 2009, as it was deemed undersized to adequately serve the storage needs of the surrounding area.
+On September 28, 2020, the Board of Public Utilities recommended that the City Council approve the surplus declaration of approximately 0.56 acres of City-owned vacant land in its as-is condition located at 7270 Bodewin Court bearing Assessor's Parcel Number 243-460-018 (Property), formerly known as the Whitegates I Reservoir (Reservoir).
+City Council approved the demolition of the Reservoir on January 6, 2009, as it was deemed undersized and inadequate to serve the storage needs of the surrounding area.
 The approved demolition included removal of the 0.5-million-gallon reservoir, pump station, and supporting infrastructure.